Treating Plugged Ducts Naturally and Quickly

 Recurrent Plugged Ducts-Finally Solved

 "I love this post!
 So detailed!
 It helped me a few times.
 I struggled through multiple plugged ducts per week for almost ten months.

-I just thought I'd share in case anyone else could be toughing it out as I did.
+I just thought I'd share if anyone else could be toughing it out as I did.

 Suffered from Plugged Ducts

-"I suffered from that and little did I know what was happening, consulted GP, said I must breastfeed more and use hot compressions!
+"I suffered from that, and little did I know what was happening; I consulted my GP, who said I must breastfeed more and use hot compressions!

-And I did it, and it helped a lot, stood in a warm shower before breastfeeding!
+And I did it, and it helped a lot; I stood in a warm shower before breastfeeding!

 And I must say breastfeeding was a nightmare; it was excruciating!
 But I'm glad the advice I got helped me."